TomerPacific/MobileWebSpecialistNanodegree/Lesson 08 - Images with Markup/README.md

 - Should you conver to vector graphics or keep the .jpgs? .jpg

 - Should you inline the images or should you set their srcs to external files?
 Inline Or External

+## Cocnept 12 Quiz - Strategy Quiz 3
+- Should you use a vector graphic or a raster graphic?
+Vector

+- Should you inline the logo or should you set its src to an external file?
+External